Jitendrapande20/descriptive-analysis-on-diabetes-data/README.md

 License

-This project is licensed under the jitendra rajendra pande
+This project is licensed under the JITENDRA RAJENDRA PANDE